Indicator Report - Overweight or Obese

 Why Is This Important?Being overweight increases the risk of many chronic diseases, including heart disease, stroke, hypertension, type 2 diabetes, osteoarthritis, and some cancers.
 Obesity is the second leading cause of preventable death in the U.S.(1)

-Utahns have been gaining weight so rapidly that in 2012 almost two-thirds (59.1%) of all adults were overweight or obese.
+Utahns have been gaining weight so rapidly that in 2013 almost two-thirds (60.6%) of all adults were overweight or obese (age-adjusted rate).
 The obesity epidemic among Utahns threatens to reverse the decades-long progress made in reducing death from chronic disease.

 Data SourcesUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.